thrawn01/quartz-garden/content/posts/Exercising the Drill.md

 The summary suggests that the exercise dictated in the document is designed to assist the presenters stay calm and focused under pressure, and to effectively communicate technical information to a hostile audience.

-I can assure you, no document such as this comes without cause, nor does it come from idle speculation what may happen in the future.
+I can assure you, no document such as this comes without cause, nor does it come from idle speculation of what may happen in the future.
 No, this is a document born out of scars given and received, it is born out of a sincere desire on the part of the author for their engineering fellows to prepare for what is about to descend upon them should they find themselves speaking in front of senior-level management.

 Digging into the document further we find that the exercise should consist of 3 individuals, the presenter, and two other individuals who act as the belligerents.
 The role of the presenter is thus summarized.